shinra-electric/RPCS3-Arm-Build-Script/README.md

 When downloaded, you probably won't be able to run the script at first.<br>

 - If you get a message saying that the script can't be opened, right-click on it and select `Open` from the context menu.
-You should now get a new option to `Open Anyway`.<br>
+You should now get a new option to `Open` anyway.<br>

 - The default application that is used to open the script might be set to a text editor.
 Change the default application by selecting the script and using `Command+I` to open the `Get Info` window (or right-click and select from the context menu).
-Under the `Open With:` section, if Terminal is not selected choose `Other`, enable `All Applications` and navigate to `/Applications/Utilities/Terminal`.<br>
+Under the `Open With:` section, if Terminal is not selected choose `Other`, enable `All Applications` and navigate to `/Applications/Utilities/Terminal`.
+It should now open by double-clicking it.<br>

+- The script was written for the `Zsh` shell environment.
+If run from the command line, use `zsh build_rpcs3.sh`.
+The script will not run using `sh build_rpcs3.sh`.

-The script should now open by double-clicking it.
-If you have done the above steps and nothing happens when you run it, you may need to give it executable permissions.
-In Terminal, navigate to where the script is and use the command `chmod +x build_rpcs3.sh`. <br>
+- If you have done the above steps and nothing happens when you run it, you may need to give it executable permissions.
+In Terminal, use the `cd` command to navigate to where the script is and enter `chmod +x build_rpcs3.sh`. <br>

 Note that the script will perform all actions in the same folder you run it from (likely your `Downloads` folder), so you may need to give it permission to do so.